-A recent Gallup poll showed that a vast majority of millennials took new jobs at new companies, rather than advancing in their current organization.
+A recent study by Amazon found that a vast majority of millennials will take new jobs at new companies, rather than advancing in their current organization.
 While it may seem easy to dismiss this as "standard millennial job-hopping behavior," there's a lot more at play here.

 Among millennials, we discovered that the top five factors are: